 What documents are needed to claim funeral policy?

-To claim the funeral policy you need to provide an original death certificate, marriage certificate if applicable, and copies of bank statements.
+To claim the funeral policy, you must provide an original death certificate, marriage certificate if applicable, and copies of bank statements.

 Can I cancel a funeral plan?

-Yes, you can cancel the final expense insurance at any time for any reason.
+Yes, you can cancel the final expense insurance anytime for any reason.
 You must provide 30 days’ notice by sending in a cancellation letter via registered mail.

 Can I get funeral cover for my parents?